• Water & Wastewater,General

 Manganese – an essential nutrient for photosynthetic actions in vegetation in low concentrations.
 In high concentrations it can be harmful for human and wildlife consumers and form deposits on sensors and water treatment equipment.

-The TNC team looked back for dates of known hydrological events like spring flooding, rain, or wind, and then directed Satelytics to process high resolution archival satellite imagery that coincided with the upset.
-The data when combined with historical flow records allowed TNC and its industry partners to identify areas where “sediment sitting” was happening during dry times and then would be released downstream during an upset event.
+The TNC team looked back for dates of known hydrological events like spring flooding, rain, and wind, and then directed Satelytics to process high resolution archival satellite imagery that coincided with the upsets.
+The data, when combined with historical flow records, allowed TNC and its industry partners to identify areas where “sediment sitting” was happening during dry times and then would be released downstream during an upset event.
 Subsequent Water Fund Network projects then targeted these physical locations in the watershed for vegetation restoration, dam maintenance or removal, and improved flood planning.
-For the Pee Dee river this meant an improvement in health as well as decreased turbidity pretreatment costs for consumers!
+For the Pee Dee River, this meant an improvement in health, as well as decreased turbidity pretreatment costs for consumers!

 Eric stated, “Putting in the effort beforehand to understand historical weather and deployed sensor data leading up to when Satelytics processed the imagery allowed for the most complete understanding of manganese and turbidity processes.”
 In addition, “you could send an army and a billion dollars into the field and not get data like this.”